ruccho/FangAutoTile/README.md

  - **Enable Padding**: avoids dirty lines appear between tiles.
 It extrudes the pixels on the outer edge of tiles.
  - **One Tile Per Unit**: automatically sets number of pixels per unit (PPU) to be adjusted to 1 tile per unit.
 Disabling this will show custom PPU property.
+ - **Physics Shape Generation**
+   - `Sprite`: generates a physics shape from the content of the sprite.
+   - `Fine`: generates a physics shape geometrically simple.
  - **Wrap Mode**: wrap mode of generated tile textures.
  - **Filter Mode**: filer mode of generated tile textures.
  - **Num Slopes**: described in [⛰️ Slopes (experimental)](#️-slopes-experimental) section below.